scottballenger/wordtl/README.md

 'x' for non-matching characters. <a gray box>
 ```

-So, in the case of `ROATE` input we would create an answer string of `-x---`, and for `FLECK` we would answer `xx=xx` to indicate the response from the Wordle UI.
+So, in the case of `ROATE` input we would create an result string of `-x---`, and for `FLECK` we would answer `xx=xx` to indicate the response from the Wordle UI.

-In the case of `ROATE` and `-x---`, `wordtl` will give the following feedback to ensure that your `answer` matches the Wordle UI:
+In the case of `ROATE` and `-x---`, `wordtl` will give the following feedback to ensure that your `result` matches the Wordle UI:

 ![wordtl.1 using roate](./screenshots/wordtl.1.png)